lmnaslimited/wedha/lms/test-automation/02-chapter2/lesson 3.md

     javascript

-    Copy code

     `cy.get('.header')
       .should('be.visible')
       .and('contain.text', 'Welcome')  // Asserts that the header is visible and contains the text "Welcome"`

-2.  **Combining CSS Classes and Text Content**

-    javascript

-    Copy code

-    `cy.get('.button')
-      .should('have.class', 'active')
-      .and('contain.text', 'Submit')  // Asserts that the button has the class "active" and contains the text "Submit"`

 3.  **Combining Attribute Checks**

     javascript